-Teamed.io develops software in an “extremely” distributed mode.
-They have no central office, no meetings, no conference, calls, and no Skype chats.
-They work through task management systems and call it: “Teams as a service”.
-There are over 100 freelancers working at Teamed.io.
-Each person can take on as much or as little work as they want.
-The freelancers are paid as tasks are completed.
+YEGOR BUGAYENKO is the CEO of Zerocracy.com and the founder and former CTO of Teamed.io, which develops software in an “extremely” distributed mode.
+They have no central office, no meetings, no conference, calls, and no Skype chats; instead, they work through task management systems.
+The more than one hundred Teamed.io freelancers can take on as much or as little work as they want, and are paid as tasks are completed.

 - Create redundancy so if one programmer fails, someone else can pick up the task.

 - Give people technically challenging tasks and pay them well.

 - Focus on results.

 Graphic design by Alfred Boland

 Lisette: Okay, great!
 And we’re live so welcome, everybody, to this Hangout On Air.
 My name is Lisette Sutherland and I’m interviewing people and companies who are doing great things remotely.
 And today, I am joined by Yegor, and you are the founder and CTO of Teamed.io and welcome.
 So I’m excited because I looked at your website and we say here that you are developing software in extremely distributed mode where you have no meetings, no central office, no conference calls, not even Skype chats so I’m super curious about this.
 So you have a task management system and the one thing that I really love that was written was you call it Team as a Service.